jacksund/simmate/docs/full_guides/database/contributing_data.md

 # We make this an "atomic transaction", which means if any error is encountered
-# while saving results to the database, then the database will be reset to it's
+# while saving results to the database, then the database will be reset to its
 # original state.
 Adding this decorator is optional
 @transaction.atomic
 def load_all_structures():